 Maxim has followed a vegan lifestyle for a little over two years and he feels fitter and healthier than ever.
 He trains up to three hours a day for triathlons and his diet gives him all the energy he requires.

-If you are interested in adopting a vegan lifestyle or would like further information, speak to Maxim in the gym, he will be more than happy to help.
+If you are interested in adopting a vegan lifestyle or would like further information, please speak to our team who can connect you with our resident nutritional specialist.
 Please note it is recommended to seek professional medical and nutritional advice before changing your dietary habits.